microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_packages.md

 Option `#2` is generally faster, but can lead to accuracy issues.
 If one of your packages' dependencies has also been changed in your branch but not published the build will use the older published version.
 This is often fine for quick development work but is not good enough for final testing.

+### Signatures

+See [Source Hashes](https://github.com/microsoft/CBL-Mariner/blob/2.0/toolkit/docs/building/building.md#source-hashes) and [Create a Signature Meta-data File](https://github.com/microsoft/CBL-MarinerTutorials/blob/main/docs/packages/working_with_packages.md#create-a-signature-meta-data-file) for details on how source signatures work.
+You will need to update the signature files for a package if you change the sources at all.

 ### Dev Loop

 ```bash